wohaco/despace/venera_8.md

 The on-board gamma ray spectrometer measured the uranium/thorium/potassium ratio of the surface rock, indicating it was similar to Alkali basalt ([EVN‑026](venus.md)).

 Venera 8 reliably measured the atmosphere on the planet’s surface.
-Direct measurements showed that the surface pressure is 93 ± 1.5 bar and temperature 470 ± 8 °C, confirming the measurements of Venera 7 ([EVN‑074](venus.md)).
+Direct measurements showed that the surface pressure is 93 ± 1.5 bar and temperature 470 ± 8 ℃, confirming the measurements of Venera 7 ([EVN‑074](venus.md)).

 The lander continued to send back data for 50 minutes, 11 seconds after landing ([EVN‑006](venus.md)) before failing due to the harsh surface conditions.